fusepoolP3/overall-architecture/transformer-api.md

 This section is normative.

  * Transformer: A transformer is transformation service identified and accessible via an HTTP(S) URI.
- * Implementation: An implemenation is the server processing requests against the URI of Transformers.
+ * Implementation: An implementation is the server processing requests against the URI of Transformers.

 ## Introduction

 A Transformation Service (aka Transformer) is represented by an dereferenceable URI representing a resource of type `trans:Transformer`

 A GET request of the resource will return a description of the service.
-At least text/turle must be supported as format to describe the resource.
+At least `text/turle` must be supported as format to describe the resource.
 A POST request does the actual transformation of the data.

-This is a very generic menchanism designed to interface simple services that can do a very specific transformation as well as services that interface a complex pipe or routing mechanism to handle many input and output formats.
+This is a very generic mechanism designed to interface simple services that can do a very specific transformation as well as services that interface a complex pipe or routing mechanism to handle many input and output formats.
 Such a more complex service might well delegate to more simple services that also expose the interface.

 ## Transformers